 The API Cloud offers distinct community roles that are applicable to most enterprises:

-- APICloudPublisher: a publisher manages a set of APIs across the enterprise or business unit and controls the API lifecycle, subscriptions, and monetization aspects.
+- APICloudPublisher: a publisher manages a set of APIs across the enterprise or business unit and controls the API lifecycle and subscription aspects.
 The publisher is also interested in usage patterns for APIs and has access to all API statistics.